MatthiasValvekens/pyHanko/docs/lib-guide/pdf-utils.rst

 The "inherited" parts mostly consist of the PDF parsing logic, filter implementations (though they've been heavily rewritten) and RC4 cryptography support.
-I stripped out most of the functionality that I considered "fluff" for the purposes of designing a DigSig tool, for two reasons:
+I stripped out most of the functionality that I considered "fluff" for the purposes of designing a DigSig tool, for several reasons:

 * When I started working on pyHanko, the PyPDF2 project was all but dead, the codebase largely untested and the internet was rife with complaints about